espressif/esp-at/docs/en/get-started/ESP_AT_Get_Started.md

 * `make menuconfig` --> `Component config` --> `Common ESP-related` --> `UART for console output`

-## Compiling and flashing the project
+### Compiling and flashing the project

-Suppose you have completed the installation of the compiler environment for esp-idf, if not, you should completed it referring to https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#setup-toolchain, and you can get compiler toolchain from https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/tools/idf-tools.html#list-of-idf-tools, in order to compile esp-at project properly, please do the following additional steps:
+Suppose you have completed the installation of the compiler environment for esp-idf, if not, you should complete it referring to `https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html#setup-toolchain`, and you can get compiler toolchain from `https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/tools/idf-tools.html#list-of-idf-tools`, in order to compile esp-at project properly, please do the following additional steps:

 ```
 step1:python > 3.8.0